W-Sho-Sugihara/RB139/study_questions.md

 new_lam = Lambda.new { p "hi, lambda!" } # => NameError: uninitialized constant Lambda
 ```

-34, What does the following code tell us about explicitly returning from proc's and lambda's? (once again probably not assess on this, but good to know ;)
+34, What does the following code tell us about explicitly returning from proc's and lambda's? (once again probably not assessed on this, but good to know ;)

 ```ruby
 def lambda_return